July 2 to July 15, 2018

 Mike Ross -

-Mike Ross spent 10 years teaching and directing comedy writing and improvisation as a senior faculty member at The Second City Training Center in Los Angeles.
-Along with his wife, Amy Seeley, he studied with Del Close, Martin de Maat, and Mick Napier.
-He has written three optioned screenplays and has directed and/or served as head writer on dozens of sketch shows, long-form improv shows, plays, musicals, improvised short films, and solo performances.
+Mike Ross spent 10 years teaching comedy writing and improvisation as a senior faculty member at The Second City Training Center in Los Angeles.
+He studied in Chicago with master teachers Del Close, Martin de Maat, and Mick Napier.
+Mike has written three optioned screenplays and has directed and/or served as head writer on dozens of sketch shows, long-form improv shows, plays, musicals, improvised short films, and solo performances.
+He is a graduate of the University of Illinois in Urbana.

 Rachel Hamilton -